The {1,k} Density Hierarchy

 The sequence 27, 64, 374, 1,834, 7,178 grows rapidly with .
 We cannot rigorously prove these sets are finite — additional exceptions could in principle appear beyond our search range.
 However, the stability across a full decade of extension is strong computational evidence.

-Update (2026-04-05): at confirms exactly 7,178 exceptions — unchanged from , making this the fifth closed exception set.
-Meanwhile has 23,590 at (growing), suggesting a sharp closed/open threshold at .
+Update (2026-04-23 audit): at gives exactly 7,178 exceptions — unchanged from .
+This is evidence for stability, not proof of a finite exception set.
+Meanwhile has 23,590 at (growing), suggesting a possible stable/growing threshold near .

 Open Exception Sets at